Better Gummy Texture

 • Packaging too soon, before the gummy equilibrates

-The fix is rarely glamorous, but it’s effective: treat equilibration as a real, controlled unit operation-not an informal waiting period.
+The solution isn't glamorous, but it's effective: treat equilibration as a real, controlled unit operation, not an informal waiting period.

 Before changing ingredients, tighten the manufacturing fundamentals.
 Most texture problems respond to better control of endpoints, temperatures, and curing conditions.